 Despite China's underwhelming performance, EMs were nonetheless a source of significant gains in 2023, showcasing the diversity within this category.
-We had big winners in Taiwan, Brazil, and Mexico across a spectrum of sectors.
+We had big winners in Taiwan, South Korea, Brazil, and Mexico across a spectrum of sectors.

 The inherent volatility in EMs often presents investors with a choice between near-term risks and prospectively high long-term returns.
 An example is Credicorp, whose shares we purchased in 2023 following a spate of political unrest in Peru that weighed on its share price.
 We decided to accept the idiosyncratic political risk associated with this investment, attracted by the company's long-term growth prospects and favorable valuation.
 As Peru's leading bank, Credicorp's conservative approach to lending and balance sheet management, combined with Peru's investment-grade sovereign credit rating and low government debt, lays a robust foundation for the company to benefit from long-term rising loan growth.

-The potential for finding long term winners based in EMs is exemplified by our continuous holding over the past 20 years of global leader TSMC, the world's most advanced producer of semiconductors.
-Despite the cyclical nature of the semiconductor industry and other EM-related risks TSMC has continued to face, we've held on to this business due to its distinct advantages within the global IT industry.
-While we cap the absolute size of our investments to mitigate potential risks, we view TSMC's robust business model, promising long-term growth prospects, and strong balance sheet as significant defenses against the risks inherent in EM investing.
+The potential for finding long-term winners based in EMs is exemplified by our continuous holdings over the past 20 years of two global leaders: TSMC, the world's most advanced producer of semiconductors, and Samsung Electronics, a South Korean conglomerate keen to build on its leading position in dynamic random-access memory (DRAM) semiconductors.
+Despite the cyclical nature of the semiconductor industry and other EMrelated risks they have continued to face, we've held on to these businesses due to their distinct advantages within the global IT industry.
+While we cap the absolute size of these investments to mitigate potential risks, we view their robust business models, promising long-term growth prospects, and strong balance sheets as significant defenses against the risks inherent in EM investing.